Hochfrequenz/python_template_repository/README.md

 see [installation instructions](https://tox.readthedocs.io/en/latest/install.html)) and that a `.toxbase` environment has been created.

-If this is the case, clone this repository and create the `dev` environment on your maschine.
+If this is the case, clone this repository and create the `dev` environment on your machine.

 ```bash
 tox -e dev